Financial-Times/origami/components/o-expander/README.md

 		inactive: 'my-expander--inactive', // Added to the expander element if the expander doesn't need to contract/expand.
 		expanded: 'my-expander__content--expanded', // Added to the content element when expanded.
 		collapsed: 'my-expander__content--collapsed', // Added to the content element when collapsed.
-		collapsibleItem: 'my-expander__collapsible-item' // Added to item elements which are hidden when collapsed.
+		collapsibleItem: 'my-expander__collapsible-item', // Added to item elements which are hidden when collapsed.
-	}
+	},
 });
 ```